Labrador Retriever Grooming Information

 Labradors’ coats maintain a certain level of warmth when left unaltered.
 There are some factors to consider about whether it’s good to cut your dog’s hair yourself or have someone else do it for you.
 If you’re thinking about cutting your dog’s hair because he has matting or tangles, ensure he gets a thorough brushing out first.

-If you remove these issues first, this will make the job easier for whoever does the cutting, but it will be much safer for your dog since matting and tangles can cause discomfort and injury.
+Removing these issues first will make the job easier for whoever does the cutting, but it will be much safer for your dog since matting and tangles can cause discomfort and injury.

 How often should a Labrador Retriever be groomed?